 JOI Best Practices

-Screening all of our employees, patients and visitors as they enter our facilities for symptoms, positive Covid tests and temperatures.
+Screening all of our employees, patients and visitors as they enter our facilities for symptoms and positive Covid tests.

 Increasing the cleaning our offices, waiting room, exam rooms, and equipment.

 Paying close attention to areas that are touched frequently, such as doorknobs, pens, chairs, and medical devices.